 Most business owners will tell you that their most unpredictable expense every month is their energy cost.
+Here are 6 ways to reduce your business energy costs.

 Every month the same electricity bill comes in the mail, and you might not think too much about paying it, it’s the cost of doing business – right?